GOP now looks to censure Cheney and Kinzinger, not oust them

 The resolution’s passage through a subcommittee followed hours of hand-wringing over language that initially would have called on the House Republican Conference to oust Cheney and Kinzinger, the only Republicans on the House committee investigating the Jan.
 6 insurrection at the Capitol.
 The censure resolution is expected to be voted on Friday by all 168 Republican National Committee members at their winter meeting in Salt Lake City.

 “We want to send a message that we’re disapproving of their conduct.
-It’s a middle ground,” RNC member Harmeet Dhillon said, adding that the vote was unanimous.
+It’s a middle ground,” RNC member Harmeet Dhillon said, noting that the vote was unanimous.

+“This is not about being anti-Trump.
+There are many anti-Trump Republicans that are not included in this resolution.
+These two took a specific action to defy party leadership,” she added.

 The effort to punish Cheney, of Wyoming, and Kinzinger, of Illinois, comes as party officials juggle preparation for this year’s midterm elections, when control of Congress and 36 governorships are at stake, with planning for the 2024 presidential election.
 In Salt Lake City this week, they’ve discussed where to host their 2024 party convention and whether to compel their candidates not to participate in presidential debates, a cause important to Trump.